bobpeers/Alteryx_SDK_Snowflake_Output/README.md

 <img src="https://github.com/bobpeers/Alteryx_SDK_Snowflake_Output/blob/main/images/logging.png" alt="Snowflake Temop folder">

+### Preserve Case Checkbox
+If you don't select the preserve case option then the fields will be created as provided by the upstream tool.
+These fields will be checked for validity and if found to be invalid they will automatically be quested so thet become case sensitive in Snowflake.
+This setting also applies to table names.

 |Import Note on Primary keys|
 |:---|
 |Snowflake does not enforce primary keys so setting as key will create a primary key and set the field as not allowing null values but it is still possible to append data to a table with duplicate valiues in the primary key field.|